A woman whose smile is open and whose expression is glad has a kind of beauty no matter what she wears.

 With the winter season approaching us in full swing, the skincare and beauty influencers have flooded our “gram” with new launches, bizarre trends, and some “hot” new beauty rituals.
 From zit poppers to cutesy pimple patches and frozen moisturizers; just when we think that we have seen them all, a new trend pops up in the market.
 And the latest one to add to the list is – “Slugging.”
 While Instagram might not be the place where these trends are originally created, the curation and expansion on the platform are definitely worth mentioning.
 You have probably heard of skincare slugging, all thanks to its unique name and booming popularity on the internet.
 If you haven’t, here’s a small glimpse of what it actually means.
 “Skin Slugging” is a fairly easy Korean technique to lock moisture into your skin.
 This technique prevents water loss by applying a thin layer of petroleum jelly all over the face.
 If this little explanation has popped up a lot of questions in your head, then we are here to answer them all.
 Let’s dive right in!

 The name “slugging” has been derived from, well – slugs.
 One might be aware of a facial that consists of making real slugs slide down your face in order to make it slimy and moisturized but this one here is a little different.
 Skincare slugging includes slathering a thick layer of petroleum jelly over your face as a part of your nighttime routine.
 This helps to lock in the moisture and make your creams; serums and lotions work their magic in a better way.
-The thick and shiny texture is often compared to the mucus of a slug, which has been popularized by social media platforms like Tik-Tok, Instagram, Reddit, and more.
+Social media has popularized the comparison between the thick and shiny texture and slug mucus.
 This also prevents transdermal water loss from the skin.

 There are multiple benefits of skin slugging.
 However one of the key factors to this entire process is to boost skin hydration and relieve it from drying, peeling, itching and cracking.
 Petroleum jellies like “Vaseline” have been in the market for ages and it is proven to boost the glow and provide a more bouncy, soft, and youthful-looking skin.
 This process is extremely useful especially during the chilly winter season as the drying and less humid weather leaves your skin tight and with a drying white cast.